Thraka/thraka.github.io/articles/getting-started-sadconsole-core-standard.md

 [Download and install the .NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1).
 You can use .NET Core 2.1 or .NET Core 3.1.
 To see what versions you have, run `dotnet --info`.
 If this command fails, your install may have failed, you don't have .NET Core, or it's not added to your terminal path variable.

->[!NOTE]
->.NET Core 3.1 allows you to hide the console window that is automatically generated with a .NET Core app.

 ## Create your working folder

 After you have a .NET Core SDK installed, open up a command shell.
 If you're unsure how to do that, search the internet for a tutorial.